Best Fly Reels

 Q: If I buy an expensive fly reel, will that ensure I get better quality?

 When looking at investing in a fly reel, do not always assume that the more expensive the fly reel the more durable or better quality it will be – this is not necessarily the case all of the time.
 The best thing to do when looking for a durable reel to last you years to come is to look at the construction materials and design, as well as consumer reviews to see how the reel has held up for others who have put them to the test.
 Do not solely be swayed by price as you may end up with an expensive fly reel that will not hold up; make an educated purchase and do the research before buying.

 Q: How do I know what weight line to use with my fly reel?

 Some fishermen, when choosing a fly rod and reel, know what weight line they will be fishing with as they have past experience with the sport.
 However, some that are new to the sport, or are going to be fishing in another terrain, may not know what weight of line they will need.
 The first step when determining the optimal weight of the line is to look at the size of the fly to be used.
 Overall, the lower the fly size the heavier the line weight and the heavier the fly the lower the line weight.

 The fly reel that you choose can play a very important part in making sure that your fly fishing experience is a good one.
-So, finding a reel that fits your rod, line, and fishing style is important.
+Finding a reel that fits your rod, line, and fishing style is important.
 After reviewing this top ten list, we are confident that you have a better understanding of what making a great fly reel and which one will be the best fly reel for you and the terrain you will be fishing in.